vince-bourgmayer/electron-test/RESUME.md

 Some pist there:
  + nedb serialization/deserialization (here)[https://stackoverflow.com/questions/42539412/protect-nedb-database-with-user-password]

+I duplicated add door function to create update function.
+Thanks to last modification of user interface, it was so easy!
+First I had to get the current door.
+Then, find the corresponding object in list of door (got from db at the start of app).
+Then I duplicate current door object , and set the new property value on the copied object.
+Then I update db and if everything alright I print a dial box to inform user that data have been updated.
+I wouldn't have to make a copy of door object but the `update(oldObject, newObject, callback)` function need both.

+I have to implement a security on create function.
+Name shouldn't be empty!
+Because, finally it can't be updated.
+I though that I should add a test in add function.
+But I decide to do it in other way.
+If `input id='name'...` is empty, then `button id='add-btn'` will be disable.
+So I'll give a listener on 'change' to the input.
+It wasn't so easy...
++ `$('#nameField').on('keyup', function(){alert($(this).val().length)` and `$('#nameField').on('keyup', ()=>{
+        alert($(this).val().length)` don't give same result.
+I can't use `()=>{...}` to pass the callback
++ `change`event only trigger when element lose focus so it's not what I need.
+But `keyup`event doesn't trigger after clear value (when I added a door)

+So finally I decide to just add a verification at start of add-door function call.

 ## 10/10/2017
 To implement constraint on door's name I think I will use `Array.prototype.find()` to verify if a door with this name already exist